AntiSults/social-network/README.md

 ### `/app`

-this is where entire fronent is based, page.tsx here is html for home page
+this is where entire frontend is based, page.tsx here is html for home page

 #### `/components`